-- a) Understand and promote the significance and value of families, carers and social networks (where an autistic person has and wishes to involve these) in planning and providing care and support for autistic people, including in Best Interests decision making. - b) Establish and maintain positive relationships with families and carers and understand the importance of discussing when and how they would like to be involved in the person's care or support and when and how the autistic person would like them to be involved in their care or support. - c) Recognise the positive and negative impact that caring for an autistic person in the family may have on relationships and family members' own wellbeing, including the possibility of parents, carers, and/or family members being autistic themselves and be able to signpost to carer assessments as appropriate. - d) Understand the importance of providing information and advice and where appropriate, training, to families and carers.
+- a) Understand and promote the significance and value of families, carers and social networks (where an autistic person has and wishes to involve these) in planning and providing care and support for autistic people, including in Best Interests decision making. - b) Establish and maintain positive relationships with families and carers and understand the importance of discussing when and how they would like to be involved in the person's care or support and when and how the autistic person would like them to be involved in their care or support. - c) Recognise the positive and negative impact that caring for an autistic person in the family may have on relationships and family members' own wellbeing, including the possibility of parents, carers, and/or family members being autistic themselves and be able to signpost to carer assessments25 as appropriate. - d) Understand the importance of providing information and advice and where appropriate, training, to families and carers.
 Utilise their expertise (in addition to that of autistic people) in developing training. - e) Work with families to enable them to access support in their role as carers.
-This may include providing sensitive and balanced support for parents coming to terms with their child's differences or who are under great stress, parents who struggle to accept an autistic person's adulthood and those whose focus is on curing or eliminating autistic traits. - f) Recognise that the needs and wishes of family members and/or carers may not be the same as the needs and wishes of the autistic person. - g) Be aware of and responsive to each families' own culture, traditions and style of interaction. - h) Contribute to the development of practices and services that actively reflect the culture, wishes and needs of families and carers.
+This may include providing sensitive and balanced support for parents in denial or under great stress, parents who struggle to accept a disabled person's adulthood and those whose focus is on curing or eliminating autistic traits. - f) Recognise that the needs and wishes of family members and/or carers may not be the same as the needs and wishes of the autistic person - g) Be aware of and responsive to each families' own culture, traditions and style of interaction. - h) Contribute to the development of practices and services that actively reflect the wishes and needs of families and carers.

-&lt;sup>28 S.10 & 20 Care Act 2014 & s.17ZD-F Children Act 1989 as amended by s.97 Children and Families Act 2014
+25 S.10 & 20 Care Act 2014 & s.17ZD-F Children Act 1989 as amended by s.97 Children and Families Act 2014

-- a) Ensure that the impact that caring for an autistic person may have on relationships and family members' own wellbeing are assessed including the sustainability of the caring relationship and that carers' needs are met in line with statutory requirements. - b) Evaluate how family and carer relationships and needs may change over the life course and during periods of transition, organising services to provide effective transition pathways which promote early planning. - c) Resolve dilemmas arising where there are differing needs or aspirations between autistic people and their families and carers and be able to advise practitioners on how these can be resolved. - d) Be able to co-produce a plan to support families and carers providing care for an autistic person and ensure support is provided in line with statutory duties to meet those needs, including access to carers' personal budgets. - e) Support access to statutory, voluntary and community support for carers (such as parent/carer support groups, family support groups, and community groups), considering the needs of parent/carers and carers of autistic people, including those who may be autistic themselves. - f) Understand and implement legislation relevant to families' and carers' rights and act as a source of further information for families and carers around legal issues (e.g. mental capacity law including best interests' decision making, deputyship and liberty protection safeguards). - g) Co-ordinate and contribute to reviewing partnership work with families and carers.
+- a) Ensure that the impact that caring for an autistic person may have on relationships and family members' own wellbeing are assessed including the sustainability of the caring relationship and that carer's needs are met in line with statutory requirements26. - b) Evaluate how family and carer relationships and needs may change over the life course and during periods of transition, organising services to provide effective transition pathways which promote early planning. - c) Resolve dilemmas arising where there are differing needs or aspirations between autistic people and their families and carers and be able to advise practitioners on how these can be resolved. - d) Be able to co-produce a plan to support families and carers providing care for an autistic person and ensure support is provided in line with statutory duties to meet those needs27, including access to carers' personal budgets. - e) Support access to statutory, voluntary and community support for carers (such as parental support groups, family support groups, and community groups), considering the needs of parent/carers and carers of autistic people, including those who may be autistic themselves. - f) Understand and implement legislation relevant to families' and carers' rights28 and act as a source of further information for families and carers around legal issues (e.g., mental capacity law including best interests' decision making, deputyship, deprivation of liberty). - g) Co-ordinate and contribute to reviewing partnership work with families and carers.